 Pearl Meldrum was born on 4/4/1941 and ran for Central Region and Glasgow AC.
 On the track, she raced 3000m between 1975 and 1979.
 However, her real strength was as a cross-country runner.
 In 1977, Glasgow AC (including Pearl) won the Senior National XC team title.
 ‘Veteran Women’ reached that status aged 35.
 In 1977, Pearl Meldrum (running for Grangemouth AC) won the second Scottish Women Veteran Runners Association XC Championship, beating the 1975 champion, Norma Campbell from Berwick AC.
 In 1978, Pearl was first Veteran in the Scots-only 4000m XC Championship.
 In 1979, she was first ‘Senior’ in the East v West XC.
 In 1984, when the SWCCU finally allowed a W35 category, Pearl finished second to Palm Gunstone of Dundee HH.
 Even in 1986, aged 44, Pearl secured a bronze medal.
 Logically, between 1977 and 1983, Pearl Meldrum was the best Woman Veteran runner in Scotland.

 Christine Menhennet was a very good distance runner who ran for Bellahouston, Clydesdale and Westerlands.
 She was good on the country and very good over the hills, no matter the distance.
+She was Scottish Hill Running champion in 1995.
 An international hill runner she won many hill races and travelled as far as Australia to run in their version of the Island Peaks race.
 A lover of everything to do with the hills, she has held several ladies’ records, has been Scottish Ladies’ Champion, has won paired adventure races and has competed at International level.
 She have also trekked in the Pyrenees, the Alps, the Dolomites, Corsica, the Andes and the Himalayas.
 A founder member of Scottish Hill Runners, she has been Ladies Captain of Westerlands Hill Running Club.